List of secondary education systems by country: Czech Republic

 The maturita is required for study in university.
 The Abitur from gymnasium is better for a humanistic pointed university and SOŠ Abitur is better for a technical pointed university.

 Estonia

 After completing nine-year primary school at the age of 15 or 16 (depending on when one is born), one has the chance to go to a secondary school (Gymnasium).
 Secondary school is completed in three years at the age of 18 or 19.
-That is the main and preferred option continuing studies in order to later in life apply for higher education.
+That is the main and preferred option continuing studies to later in life apply for higher education.
 One has also a chance to go to a vocational school after finishing primary school.